Executive Summary:

 Corruption in Judicial System

 Another fraudulent document, disguised as communication from the European Public Prosecutor’s Office (EPPO), targets Moldovan officials in the judicial system.
 This document requests personal information and details about the commercial activities of close family members, falsely claiming to comply with EU anti-corruption regulations.
-It instructs recipients to submit this data through a form through Flying Pigeon’s controlled domain.
+It instructs recipients to submit this data through a form through Lying Pigeon’s controlled domain.
 The document is absent from the actual EPPO repository, deviates from standard EPPO templates, and contains glaring grammatical errors, such as “august” in lowercase, revealing it as an apparent forgery.

 Migration Policy